 What would you tell Lindsey?
 Let’s discuss!

-advice to a beginning writer, authors, be a better writer, Becoming a writer, beginning to write, Brideshead Revisited, David Sedaris, entertainment, Evelyn Waugh, fiction, Fix and Finish With Confidence, Gavin Maxwell, having ideas, how to become a writer, how to write a book, how to write a novel, inspiration, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, poetry, publishing, Roz Morris, Verlyn Kinkenborg, writing, writing a novel - Nail Your Novel, writing life, writing style
+advice to a beginning writer, authors, be a better writer, Becoming a writer, beginning to write, Brideshead Revisited, David Sedaris, entertainment, Evelyn Waugh, fiction, Fix and Finish With Confidence, Gavin Maxwell, having ideas, how to become a writer, how to write a book, how to write a novel, inspiration, My Memories of a Future Life, novels, poetry, publishing, Roz Morris, Verlyn Kinkenborg, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing style

 My guest this week is best known for his poetry collections, but has had a weakness for crime fiction ever since he was a 10-year-old, smuggling a radio to bed to catch Mystery Theater.
 Music – and a few fingers of bourbon – were his close companions when writing his first novelet Not Forgiven, Not Forgotten.
 The Hank Dogs made the main character a dark angel in a corrupt town.
 Billie Holiday stopped the romance getting too sweet.
 He is Dave Malone and he’s on the Red Blog with his Undercover Soundtrack.